 Wh→/

-L6 Function Keys + Media Hold C or Hold ,
+L6 Function Keys + Media Hold F or Hold U

 F12Q